skchen1993/SwinIR/README.md

 ### Training
+First, prepare the training and testing dataset mentioned above for specific task.

 To train SwinIR, run the following commands.
 You may need to modified the related .json file:
 (EX: classical SR, using `options/swinir/train_swinir_sr_classical.json` ),